JeremyTCD/Blog/src/content/articles/creating-csharp-wrappers-for-javascript-libraries.md

     `moduleName` must be the path of a JS module, relative to the current working directory (obtained using [Directory.GetCurrentDirectory](https://docs.microsoft.com/en-sg/dotnet/api/system.io.directory.getcurrentdirectory?view=netcore-2.1#System_IO_Directory_GetCurrentDirectory))
     of the calling application.

-The JS module must export a single function that takes the contents of `args` as arguments and creates a JS object that is equivalent to an instance of type `T`.
-We'll create a JS module that satisfies these requirements in the next step and setup generation of `MyPrismWrapper.bundle.js` in subsequent steps.
+    The JS module must export a single function that takes a callback and the contents of `args` as arguments.
+The function must call the callback with a result argument equivalent to an instance of type `T`.
+The module `interop.js` satisfies these conditions.
+Since `MyPrismWrapper.bundle.js` uses `interop.js` as its entry, the bundle is essentially a JS module that exports the function exported by `interop.js`.
+You can confirm this by reading through `MyPrismWrapper.bundle.js`.

     TODO INFO:
     Under the hood, this is how the default implementation of `InvokeAsync<T>(string moduleName, params object[] args)` works:
     - Upon invocation, if no Node.js process exists, a Node.js process is started and a Http server is created in the Node.js process.
-    - The `args` argument is serialized into a JSON string and sent, together with `moduleName`, to the Node.js process.
 All inter-process communication is done over Http.
+    - The `args` `object[]` is serialized as a JSON string and sent, together with `moduleName`, to the Node.js process
-    - The Http server running in the Node.js process deserializes the JSON string to a JS array, then runs the function exported by the module, passing a callback and the JS array as arguments.
+    - The Http server running in the Node.js process deserializes the JSON string to a JS array, then runs the function exported by the module, passing a callback and the contents of the JS array as arguments.
     - The function exported by the module calls the callback with either a return value or an error.
     - Finally, the Http server serializes the result or error to a JSON string, and sends it back to the C# application, which deserializes the JSON string.